 Acne is definitely a four-letter word for people who suffer with it.
 It is an inherited disorder of the pores – pores that want to sludge up with dead skin cells much like a clogged drain in your sink.
 Normal pores shed about one layer of dead skin cells per day inside the pore.
 The acne-prone pore sheds up to five layers of dead skin cells per day and the body just can’t keep up.
-This forms congestion under the skin which are noninflamed acne lesions (blackheads and/or whiteheads; and if bacteria are present (which just loves to feed on the dead skin cells and oil), you will get inflamed pimples, pustules and/or cysts.
+This forms congestion under the skin which are noninflamed acne lesions (blackheads and/or whiteheads; and if bacteria are present (which just love to feed on the dead skin cells and oil), you will get inflamed pimples, pustules, and/or cysts.

 There are two main types of acne as we see it – noninflamed acne and inflamed acne.
 Most people have a combination of the two.